soccermatics/FourWays/course/source/index.rst

 some programming experience can help.
 Each section gives links to useful background, often using `BBC Byte Size <https://www.bbc.co.uk/bitesize/subjects/zqhs34j>`_ and/or `Khan Academy <https://www.khanacademy.org/math/statistics-probability>`_, which provide good summaries of methods.
-Although many of the topics --- maximum likelihood, :ref:`chaos<chaosbutterfly>` entropy etc. --- are taught in university maths and statsitics courses, often in the second or third years, my aim is to show step-by-step how they work without advanced mathematical background.
+Although many of the topics --- :ref:`maximum likelihood<alikelyanswer>`, :ref:`chaos<chaosbutterfly>` entropy etc. --- are taught in university maths and statsitics courses, often in the second or third years, my aim is to show step-by-step how they work without advanced mathematical background.
 I hope this approach can be particularly useful to